KellyPared/dash_dashboard/README.md

 Private School in Florida Dataset: This dataset is from a private school in Florida and includes information on all section grades for a snapshot for grades 9-12.
 The data is clean and was directly sourced from a SIS.

 ## Getting Started
-This project was a plearning project of the Dash Library.
+This project was a learning project of the Dash Library.
 This was the first time using the library.
-The intention was to develop a multipage website showcasing the three different datasets.
+The intention was to develop a multipage website showcasing three different datasets.
 It is structured in the format required in the documentation.
 However, there is a currently a caching issues and the pages now load in different ports and are not accessible via the bootstrap dropdown menu.
+This project is a work in progress.
+Currently investigating The Explainer Dashboard to incorporate into this website.

 To run the Dash application, follow these steps: